Aleeshakara/interactive-frontend/README.md

 * Text

-Most of the text has been by me, with permission.
+Most of the text written has been used, with permission.
 I wrote the game rules and made small changes throughout.

 * Media